henryzord/henryzord/README.md

 # Hi! 👋

 My name is Henry Cagnini.
-I'm a PhD in Computer Science by Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
-While I also got my Computer Science Master's from PUCRS, I'm a bachelor in Computer Science by Universidade Federal de Santa Maria - UFSM.
+I have a PhD in Computer Science by Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
+While I also got my Computer Science Master's degree from PUCRS, I graduated in Computer Science by Universidade Federal de Santa Maria - UFSM.

 I was born and raised in Santa Maria, Rio Grande do Sul, Brazil.